alphagov/machine-bootstrap/README.md

 ## 2. Modify the VM using puppet

 The intention of this Repo is to provide a development platform where you can customise the VM using Puppet.
-This puppet code to harden a server can then be applied to remote servers.
+This puppet code to configure a server can then be applied to remote servers.

 ### 2.1 Including External Puppet Modules